Self-Supervised Image Captioning with CLIP: Experiments

-We experiment with four model configurations using our approach: two that involve training the mapping network with a frozen language model, and two that include the finetuning of the language model.
+For our method, we experiment with four variants: two that involve training the mapping network with a frozen language model, and two that include the finetuning of the language model.
 The mapping network is either architected as an MLP or a Transformer network.
-We refer to these as \textbf{MLP}, \textbf{Transformer}, \textbf{MLP + GPT finetuning}, and \textbf{Transformer + GPT finetuning}.
+We refer to these as \textbf{MLP}, \textbf{Transformer}, \textbf{MLP + LLaMA finetuning}, and \textbf{Transformer + LLaMA finetuning}.